-Alabama Senate race is even, but may be tilting against Moore [UPDATE: Jones Wins
+Alabama Senate race is even, but may be tilting against Moore [UPDATE: Jones Wins]

 To me, that’s the only reason to be unhappy about tonight’s result, but it’s a significant reason.

-As for the blame game with the GOP, which has already commenced, I can argue it either way (or both ways): blame Bannon etc. for pushing Moore in the primaries; blame McConnell, etc. for not backing him once he was nominated.
+As for the blame game within the GOP, which has already commenced, I can argue it either way (or both ways): blame Bannon etc. for pushing Moore in the primaries; blame McConnell, etc. for not backing him once he was nominated.

-The most straightforward assignation of fault is to place it mainly on the forces that worked so hard to nominate Roy Moore.
+The most straightforward assignation of fault, I believe, is to place it mainly on the forces that worked so hard to nominate Roy Moore.
+Flaky candidates are often problematic (see Todd Akin and Christine O’Donnell) and Moore always fit that description.
+His less than robust commitment to the rule of law was worrisome, or should have been.

 President Trump made the right call when he worked to nominate Moore’s opponent.